Peltorator/fl_2020_spbu_spr/peLLang.md

 ## Expressions

 Basic expression is a number or a variable.
-Expressions are constructed from basic expressions using brackets and the following operations:
+Expressions are constructed from basic expressions using brackets, functions calls (we'll talk about it later) and the following operations:

 Operator | Example       | Associativity | Priority | Comment
 ---------|---------------|---------------|----------|--------